jdherman/awr-hbv-benchmark/README.md

 -x epsilon=0.01,0.025,0.01,0.01
 ```

-This program is free software: you can redistribute it and/or modify
+The HBV Benchmark Problem is free software: you can redistribute it and/or modify
 it under the terms of the GNU Lesser General Public License as published by
 the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.

-This program is distributed in the hope that it will be useful,
+The HBV Benchmark Problem is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU Lesser General Public License for more details.

 You should have received a copy of the GNU Lesser General Public License
-along with this program.
+along with the HBV Benchmark Problem.
 If not, see <http://www.gnu.org/licenses/>.